 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-Capital Gains Tax can get a bit complicated, so in this post we’ll take you through the basics and give you some simple scenarios to show you how it works.
+We know Capital Gains Tax can get a bit complicated, so in this post we’ll explain the basics and give you some simple scenarios to show you how it works.

 This goes for classic cars too.
 So, if you have an E-type sitting in the garage, you can decide to sell it and release the massive gain it has made over the last few years, without getting clobbered by tax.

-Do be aware though that just giving away something (unless it is to your spouse or a charity) will be treated exactly like selling it, and you’ll need to declare the value at the time of sale.
+Be aware: Unless it is to your spouse or a charity, giving something away will be treated exactly like selling it and you’ll need to declare its value at the time of the sale.

-If your business is a limited company, then it won’t pay Capital Gains Tax.
-Instead, any gains are taxed as Corporation Tax.
-It’s a bit different if you operate as a sole trader or partnership though.
+Your business won’t pay Capital Gains Tax if it operates as a limited company.
+Instead, gains are treated like any other profit and subject to Corporation Tax.
+It’s a bit different if you operate as a sole trader or partnership.

-Because there’s no legal distinction between you and your business, any gains the business makes are considered ‘yours’ so you’ll need to include these gains as part of your Self Assessment tax return.
+Without any legal distinction between you and your business, any gains it makes are considered ‘yours’, so you’ll need to include them as part of your personal tax return.

-Whilst a sole trader will be responsible for all of the gain they make, partners will only need to work out their share of each gain or loss according to their share in the partnership.
+Whilst a sole trader will be fully liable for the gains they make, an individual partner in a partnership only needs to work out their share of any gains in proportion to their share of the partnership.

 It’s worth asking for advice if you’re not sure, because Capital Gains Tax is a complex area for businesses.
-For example, a business set up to invest in fine art will pay tax differently to a business that just happens to have made a gain on some art it had on the office wall.
+For example, a business set up to invest in fine art will pay tax differently to one that just happens to make a gain selling a painting it had on the office wall.

-When we talk about Capital Gains Tax for businesses, then it’s important to understand what the term asset means within a business context.
-A business might have two different types of asset that it uses.
+When we talk about Capital Gains Tax for businesses, it’s important to understand what the term asset means in the context of running a business.
+There are two types of assets a business might use:

 In accounting terms, these are seen as things which will be used up within the next 12 months, so although they are assets, they are short-term in nature.